This is part 7 in a series on various studio equipment, what it does, and how to choose!

 What does an audio interface do?
-That’s a loaded baked potato, but great question nonetheless!
+That’s a loaded baked potato, but a great question nonetheless!

 You’ve come to the right place!!

-A number of years later, I contacted that same professor to ask him some advice on how to hook up a MIDI device to my computer.
-What is MIDI?
+Years ago, after I first learned to make music in college, I contacted the same professor who taught the class for advice on how to hook up a MIDI device to my computer.

 “Say what again!
 I dare you, I double dare you mother f*cker!
 Say what one more time!”

-Lol he didn’t actually respond to me like that, but Samuel L. Jackson might have. 😛 What is a soundcard?
+Lol, he didn’t actually respond to me like that, but Samuel L. Jackson might have. 😛

-“See there’s this invention called the computer, and on this invention they process processes.”
+“See there’s this invention called the computer, and on this invention they process things.”
 Bleh.

 Glad you asked.

-In simple terms, it converts the signal from your microphone into data that your computer can process, and then spit back out at you through your studio monitors, or speakers, for you to hear.
-What are studio monitors?
+In simple terms, converts the signal (i.e. your voice in the form of analog) from your microphone into data that your computer can process, and then spit back out at you through your studio monitors, or speakers, for you to hear.